Page Content

 Medical school: Virginia Commonwealth University

 About me: I grew up in a military family and moved frequently.
 I have lived in numerous locations in the United States and graduated high school in Stuttgart, Germany.
 I elected to enlist in the Marine Corps upon graduating high school.
 After serving two tours to the Middle East as an infantry marine, I earned my B.S. from George Mason University in conflict analysis and resolution.
 During this time, my mother was diagnosed with late-stage cancer.
 Witnessing the tremendous medical care she received during her long battle with cancer influenced me to change careers and pursue medicine.
-I completed both my post-baccalaureate coursework and M.D. from Virginia Commonwealth University.
-I consider my experience of a close loved one’s struggle with a terminal illness an indispensable component of my medical education.
-With this memory, I strive to embody the Mayo Clinic’s primary value that the needs of the patient come first.
+I chose Mayo Clinic for residency because no other program offered the same complexity, volume, guided autonomy, unique chief experience, or robust elective time.
 Outside of neurosurgery, I enjoy playing guitar.
 While my playing is mediocre, my taste for expensive guitar gear is superb.
-I also enjoy being physically active and spending time with my wife, Rachael.
-She is an exceptionally talented cook which directly competes with my general enjoyment of exercise.
+I also enjoy being physically active and spending time with my wife, Rachael, son, and our two cats.
+Rachael is an exceptionally talented cook which directly competes with my general enjoyment of exercise.
+You can often find us exploring the trail systems throughout town or enjoying a night out at Forager Brewery.

 Zach Pennington, M.D.